OOP2018/set-practice-PittayutSothanakul/README.md

 	Yes.

 * Can you add a duplicate "cat" and "dog" to set?
+	No.

-* What is the result when you use TreeSet instead of HashSet?
+* What is the result when you use TreeSet instead of HashSet? the TreeSet has order by alphabet.

 * Could we make `setExplorer` work with either Set or List?
 How?
+	Yes, by use the Collecttion.